 These exhibits tell the stories of Shenandoah's establishment and development, including the controversial acquisition of privately owned land, the work of the Civilian Conservation Corps, and the little-known story of desegregation in the 1930s and 40s.
 As each decade has unfolded, Shenandoah's landscape has changed in reflection of Americans' values.
 This exhibit chronicles those changes and seeks to involve you in the future of Shenandoah.

-Also at Byrd you'll find a selection of movies including Shenandoah, The Gift.
+Also at Byrd Visitor Center you'll find a selection of movies including Shenandoah, The Gift.

 Rapidan Camp is the former summer retreat of President Herbert and First Lady Lou Henry Hoover.
 The President's House has been historically refurnished and The Prime Minister's cabin houses an exhibit.
-The exhibit explains the Hoovers' choice of a vacation home in Virginia's Blue Ridge Mountains and tells the story of their tumultuous presidency.
+The exhibit explains the Hoovers' choice of a vacation home and tells the story of their tumultuous presidency.